aakrity17/JankariTech-Mentorship/Day8.md

 - `ctrl+shift+i` - to formatting

 # Assertions in PlayWright
+``Assertion : is used to verify whether a piece of code behaves as expected ``
 - https://playwright.dev/docs/test-assertions

 # Basics of Vuejs and Vite- By Sagar Gurung